 The school was built in 1876 extended in 2001 and has 4 classrooms.
 In addition there is a PE/Assembly hall, school office, library, 2 study rooms, and kitchen, in which all meals are cooked on site.

 The school offers a broad, balanced and differentiated curriculum covering all areas of the National Curriculum and our aim is to promote learning that meets the needs, interests and abilities of all children.
-The school has maintained above the national expectations at the end of Key stage 2 for the last 4 years.

 We offer excellent standards of care, guidance and support and a high-quality learning environment to support all learners equally.
-We achieve above national expectations at the end of each key stage through the delivery of rigorous learning.
+We meet and achieve above national expectations at the end of each key stage through the delivery of rigorous learning.
 The school upholds an ethos of high expectations which provides children with challenging opportunities where children acquire skills, knowledge and confidence that can be applied to all future learning experiences.
 These opportunities encourage respect, self-belief, excellence and enjoyment and prepare our pupils for the next stage of their education.

 To achieve this we will strive to provide a school environment that will be secure, stimulating, supportive and memorable, whereby each child feels valued as part of our community and encouraged to achieve their full potential.

-Figures from Census January 2021
+Figures from Census October 2021

-- On roll 112 pupils
+On roll 109 pupils

-- 77% of our children are from White British backgrounds
+84.26% of our children are from White British backgrounds

-- 23% of our children are from other ethnic backgrounds
+15.7% of our children are from other ethnic backgrounds

-- 8% of our pupils' first language is not English
+9.26% of our pupils' first language is not English

-- 11.5% of pupils are entitled to receive Free School Meals (FSM)
+12% of pupils are entitled to receive Free School Meals (FSM)

-- 13.4% are on the SEN register
+9.2% are on the SEN register

-- 3 pupils have an Educational, Health and Care Plan (EHCP)
+3 pupils have an Educational Health and Care Plan (EHCP)

-- The school deprivation indicator is 7%
+The school deprivation indicator is in quintile 1 (least deprived)